vethra25mib10011-cpu/Digital-literary-Project-1/README.md

 In this task, I explored platforms used for coding practice and collaboration.

 ###  Part A – HackerRank
-I created an account on HackerRank and solved a beginner-level problem.
-This helped me understand basic coding logic, improve problem-solving skills, and become familiar with coding platforms.
+In this task, I explored both coding practice and collaboration tools to improve my technical and digital skills.
+- Created a HackerRank account and explored the platform interface
+- Practised a beginner-level coding problem
+- Improved logical thinking and problem-solving skills
+- Understood how coding platforms are used for skill development and placements

 ---

 ###  Part B – Google Form

-I created a Google Form titled “Digital Literacy Awareness Quiz” consisting of five questions, including both multiple-choice and short-answer types.
-I also viewed responses using Google Sheets.
+- Created a Digital Literacy Awareness Quiz with 5 questions
+- Included both multiple-choice and short-answer questions
+- Collected responses and analyzed them using Google Sheets
+- Learned how to design surveys and gather data efficiently

 [View Google Form](https://docs.google.com/forms/d/e/1FAIpQLSfPNoPXsbVa0Xefs1RzLWjnNrj--ZynZi7n469W7h7ICsF-Ew/viewform?usp=header)